rlee36/csif_globus/README.md

 Third, the system admin configures the access to the folder, so the researcher can acquire data that has been collected.

         Step 1: Create GCP guest collections
-                1. Guest collections are Globus collections used to support automation and to share data.
-                2. Log into Globus web app as admin identity and create guest collections on GCP.
+                1. Log into Globus web app as admin identity and create guest collections on GCP.
                    a.
 Log into Globus with system admin's institutional ID and navigate to the File Manager.
                    b.
 Select the collection that has the folders/sub-folder you wish to share.
                    c.
 Highlight the folder that you would like to share and Click Share in the right command pane.
                    d.
 Provide a name for the guest collection (the researcher's Stanford SUNetID), and click Create Share.

-                   e.
+        Step 2: Give a permission to access the data via GCP guest collection to the researcher.
+                   a.
 When your collection is created, system admin will be taken to the Sharing tab to set permissions.
-                   f.
+                   b.
 Click the Add Permissions button or icon to share access with others.
                       System admin can add permissions for an individual user, for a group, or for all logged-in users.
-                   f.
+                   c.
 The users you share with will receive an email notification containing a link to the shared endpoint.